Texas Municipal Court Clerk Practice Exam 2025 - Free Municipal Court Clerk Practice Questions and Study Guide

 Question: 1 / 400

-No, they are public records
+No, they cannot

-Only during investigations
+Only during appeals

 Next Question